 With any change in personal relationships, it’s important to consider what might happen to your super if something happened to you.

-Your super is likely to be one of your biggest assets so it’s important to ensure it ends up in the right hands if something did happen to you.
-And with a change in your relationship, it might be a good time to think about whether you need to update an existing nomination, or make a new nomination if you don't already have one.
+Your super is likely to be one of your largest assets so it’s important to ensure it ends up in the right hands.
+With a change in your relationship, it might be a good time to think about whether you need to update an existing nomination, or make a new nomination if you don't already have one.

 Once you make a valid nomination, this means we must pay your death benefit to the person or people (or your estate) that you’ve nominated.
 If something happens to you and we don’t have a valid beneficiary nominated, we have discretion to decide which of your beneficiaries receives your super.